ngicks/go-iterator/README.md

-# go-iterator
+# iterator

-Rust like iterator implementation.
+An experimental implementation of Rust-like styled iterator.